gravitational/careers/challenges/platform/README.md

 The Teleport Cloud offering is new; we're on a journey of defining and building a culture around production, offering a secure and reliable hosted version of Teleport Enterprise as a service.

 Our mandate is straightforward; we need to be prepared to secure, monitor, maintain, scale, investigate, and automate our production environment for Teleport Cloud.
-Our work includes a wide variety of projects drawing on various skillsets, from ensuring we're up to date on patches to redesigning parts of the Teleport Core project to be more appealing to the Cloud.
+Our work includes a wide variety of projects drawing on various skillsets, from ensuring we're up to date on patches to redesigning parts of the Teleport Core project to take a cloud native approach for our infrastructure to maintain high availability and low latency for our customers.

 Here are some of the projects we're working on right now:
 * Rewriting the Teleport core project networking so that agents run by customers require fewer connections and overhead when phoning home.